cfjedimaster/raymondcamdendotcom/content/post/2017/01/19/working-with-ionic-data.md

 	"banner":"/images/banners/ionicdb.jpg"
 }

+<b>Edit on Match 30, 2017: Unfortunately, the Ionic folks decided to <i>not</i> ship the final version of this service.
+IonicDB is no more.</b>

 Today marks the launch of a new Ionic service, [IonicDB](http://docs.ionic.io/services/database/).
 For those who fondly remember Parse (thanks again, Facebook), this will come as welcome news.
 IonicDB is a simple data storage system.
 It lets you store data in the cloud for your mobile apps and skip building a server just to handle simple data CRUD.
 It also